Skip to main content

 Advanced Randomisation

 Both Canvas and Möbius can randomise numbers, which they call variables, in a question.
 Thus students can get different numbers while working in the same question.
-In Canvas it's only possible to randomise numbers between two values (e.g. − 4 ≤ x ≤ 10) while Möbius can randomize just about every part of the question with much more advanced constraints.
+In Canvas it's only possible to randomise numbers between two values (e.g. − 4 ≤ x ≤ 10) while Möbius can randomise just about every part of the question with much more advanced constraints.

 Input randomisation